 Senior Vice President

-Mr. Scarboro has a Bachelor of Arts in political science from Morehouse College in Atlanta, an MBA from Campbell University in Buies Creek, N.C., and an Ed.D. in higher and adult education from the University of Memphis.
-Additionally, he completed the Senior Executives in State and Local Government program at Harvard University's John F. Kennedy School of Government and the Value Measurement in Health Care program at Harvard Business School.
+Mr. Scarboro has a Bachelor of Arts in political science from Morehouse College in Atlanta, an M.B.A. from Campbell University in Buies Creek, N.C., a masters in healthcare administration from the University of North Carolina at Chapel Hill and an Ed.D. in higher and adult education from the University of Memphis.
+Additionally, he completed the Senior Executives in State and Local Government program at Harvard University's John F. Kennedy School of Government and the Value Measurement for Healthcare program at Harvard Business School.